pingcap/docs-cn/tidb-cloud/configure-security-settings.md

 If you do not configure the root password or allowed IP addresses at that time, or if you want to modify the cluster security settings, take the following steps:

-1. In the TiDB Cloud console, navigate to the **Active Clusters** page of your project, and then find the area of your cluster.
+1. In the TiDB Cloud console, navigate to the **Clusters** page of your project.
-2. Click **Security Settings** in the upper-right corner of the area.
+2. Locate your cluster, and click **Security Settings** in the upper-right corner of the cluster area.
 The **Security Settings** dialog is displayed.
 3. In the dialog, configure the root password and allowed IP addresses.

     To allow your cluster to be accessible by any IP addresses, click **Allow Access from Anywhere**.